 Dow Transports Support Dow 30K outlook?

-As we stated in the last update, the Dow utilities are now trading in the extremely overbought ranges, and it’s time for them to let out some steam.
+As we stated in the last update, the Dow utilities are trading in the extremely overbought ranges, and it’s time for them to release some steam.
 If the pullback is strong, then the Dow is likely to also experience a strong pullback as per the TI Dow Theory.
 In the last update, the targets of 9300 to 9600 ranges were for the Dow transports.
-The Utilities (as shown in the above chart) are likely to test the 802 to 819 ranges with a possible overshoot to the 765 to 774 ranges.
+The Utilities (as shown in the above chart) will likely test the 802 to 819 ranges with a possible overshoot to the 765 to 774 ranges.

 Right off the bat, we are going to state that we are in favour of a stronger correction as it will create a lovely buying opportunity unless the trend changes.
 If the trend exhibits any signs of weakness, we will notify everyone immediately; for now, the trend is showing absolutely no signs of weakness